ReleasePad

 Your changelog, right inside your app

 Your users are already inside your app — that's the best moment to tell them what's new.
-Drop in one HTML snippet and your changelog appears where it matters most.
-No dependencies, no build steps, no ongoing maintenance.
+Paste one line of code where you want it to appear, and your changelog shows up right there.
+Nothing to install, nothing to maintain.

-- 30 seconds to install, nothing to maintain — One HTML snippet.
-No dependencies, no build step.
+• 30 seconds to install, nothing to maintain — One line of code.
 Paste it in and it works.

 Your commits become your changelog.